Your Brain on Shakespeare

 The Bard & the Teenage Brain

-The transition from childhood to adulthood is an intense period of physical and emotional growth.
-Everything feels like the end of the world.
+The transition from childhood to adulthood is an intense period of physical and emotional growth when anything and everything can feel like the end of the world.

 Like teenagers, Shakespeare’s characters operate at an incredibly high level of intensity.
 Everything from the situations they face to the heightened language they use is at a 10 out of 10 on the scale of intensity.